EQWorks/mobileSDK-documentation/docs/androidsdk_2.1.1.md

 </td>

-<td> If a record is found for the provided id, A BeaconTag is returned otherwise null.
+<td> If a record is found for the provided id, a BeaconTag is returned otherwise null.

 </td>